c0deV1king/c0deV1king/README.md

+- Currently working on an environmental website/web app.
+Hidden for the time being until I have enough to properly showcase the project!

 - 👋 <b>Hi, I’m @c0deV1king</b> <br>
       <p> I was a 3D art graduate but found it difficult to find motivation to create art professionally.
   I find <em>peace and satisfaction in coding.</em> I can't really describe the feeling but if you're here